Menu

 Graph showing the historical trend of polling errors in UK general elections (Professor Will Jennings, University of Southampton)

-He pointed to the fact that the polling over-estimation of support for Labour in 2024 was the highest on record and the overall polling error of the margin between the Conservative Party and Labour was the worst since the 1992 election – when Neil Kinnock's Labour was widely expected to win a landslide but ended up losing to John Major's Conservatives.
+He pointed to the fact that the polling over-estimation of support for Labour in 2024 was the highest on record and the overall polling error of the margin between the Conservative Party and Labour was the worst since the 1992 election – when Neil Kinnock's Labour was widely expected to win but ended up losing to John Major's Conservatives.

 Keir Starmer's Labour party won 33.7 per cent of the vote in July, ten per cent ahead of the Tories.
 This was enough to deliver a huge Labour majority in the First Past The Post electoral system.
 However, polls published in the days leading up to the election put Labour close to 40 per cent of the vote, and with a significantly larger lead over the Conservatives.